EMBEDDIA/jiant_slovene/README.md

 ```
 This can be disabled or modified according to the needs of anyone.

-We have also added the "val_test" phase, which can be run at the end of training.
-This "val_test.jsonl" contains the solved "test.jsonl"
+We have also added the "test_with_answers" phase, which can be run at the end of training.
+This "test_with_answers.jsonl" contains the solved "test.jsonl"
 examples of a task and it calculates the metrics on those examples.

 The saved models can be used again to train or simply just to do evaluation.
 If you wish to use a saved model